-- 1. Push the cruise control/YVSL power switch "sp" located on the left handlebar.
-The cruise control system indicator light "sp" will come on. - 2.
-Push the cruise control/YVSL power switch " a second time to switch to the YVSL standby mode.
-The fuel meter (gear indicator in track mode) will be replaced by the YVSL display with the YVSL "SET" indicator icon and a speed setting indicator. - Push the "SET-" side of the cruise control/YVSL setting switch to activate the YVSL.
+- 1. Push the cruise control/YVSL power switch """ located on the left handlebar.
+The cruise control system indicator light """ will come on. - Push the cruise control/YVSL power switch " a second time to switch to the YVSL standby mode.
+The fuel meter (gear indicator in track mode) will be replaced by the YVSL display with the YVSL "SET" indicator icon and a speed setting indicator. - 3.
+Push the "SET-" side of the cruise control/YVSL setting switch to activate the YVSL.
 The YVSL "SET" indicator icon will come on and the speed limit will be set to your current traveling speed which will be shown on the YVSL speed setting indicator.

-- Pushing the cruise control/YVSL power switch "not will also switch and the cruise control system is active and the cruise control setting indicator light so not will also switch to the YVSL standby mode. - The cruise control system and the YVSL control system cannot both be active at the same time. - If the color of the speed setting indicator icon has changed and flashes, have a Yamaha dealer check the vehicle.
+- The cruise control system and the YVSL control system cannot both be active at the same time. - If the color of the speed setting indicator icon has changed and flashes, have a Yamaha dealer check the vehicle.